Configuring and Maintaining AWS Hosted VIFs

 Specify these connection details:

-- Name your connection – The name of your VXC to be shown in the Megaport Portal.
+- Connection Name – The name of your VXC to be shown in the Megaport Portal.
 (Tip – match this to the VXC name on the next screen for easy mapping.)

 - Rate Limit – This is the speed of your connection in Mbps.
 Accepted values range from 1 Mbps to 5 Gbps in 1 Mbps increments.
 Note the sum of all hosted virtual VXCs to a service can exceed the Port capacity (1 or 10 Gbps, or 100 Gbps in some locations) but the total aggregate will never burst beyond the Port capacity.